tschaible/sonar-android/README.md

 II - Running an analyse:
 ------------------------
 1. On a Maven project
- - mvn sonar:sonar -Dsonar.profile="Android Lint" in your project
+ - mvn sonar:sonar -Dsonar.profile="Android Lint r17" in your project
  - That's it !

 2. On another project using sonar-runner